How to Hire the Best Startup Lawyers:

 #4 What Is Communication Like?
 Don't Hire Until You Know this...

-When hiring the best startup attorneys you'll want to look into how they like to communicate and, more importantly, how that fits in with your own preferences.
+When hiring the best startup attorneys you'll want to look into how they like to communicate and how the attorney fits in with your own preferences.
 Do they prefer to talk a lot, or a little?
 Do they like in-person meetings, or do they do everything over the phone?
 Do they have someone that responds for them, or do they respond personally?
 Make sure that you're finding someone who is the right fit for you in this regard for the best relationship moving forward.

 #5 Startup Lawyers = Your Trusted Advisors.